memgraph/docs/cypher-manual/clauses/create.md

 +----+
 ```

-You can also specify a label while creating a node.
+You can also specify a label while creating a node:

 ```cypher
 CREATE (n:Country)